MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/theming/theming.md

 1. Set a default theme in the application's **App.xaml** file.
 1. Add code to load a theme at runtime.

+> [!NOTE]
+> Changing a theme at runtime requires the use of XAML styles, and is not currently possible using CSS.

 The following screenshots show themed pages, with the iOS application using a light theme and the Android application using a dark theme:

 [![Screenshot of the main page of a themed app, on iOS and Android](theming-images/main-page-both-themes.png "Main page of themed app")](theming-images/main-page-both-themes-large.png#lightbox "Main page of themed app")